daminals/orcanet-rust/README.md

 ## Dht API

-- The market stores file metadata in a FileMetadata struct, with key `FileMetadata/{file_hash}`
+- The market stores file metadata in a FileInfo struct, with key `FileInfo/{file_hash}`
   - `file_hash`: the SHA-256 hash of the file contents
   - `chunk`: `Vec<(String, u64)>` a list of file hashes and sizes for each chunk of the file